SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 If you are on Mac OS or Linux and already have Docker for Desktop installed, then go ahead copy and paste the below command into a terminal window.
 The Discovery Agent may take a few minutes to initialize.

-Negative
+> aside negative
-: NOTE: If you are on Windows OS follow the instructions from the documentation [here](https://docs.solace.com/Solace-Cloud/Event-Portal/Discovering-Events-and-EDAs.htm#Install).
+> NOTE: If you are on Windows OS follow the instructions from the documentation [here](https://docs.solace.com/Solace-Cloud/Event-Portal/Discovering-Events-and-EDAs.htm#Install).
 Or if you would like to install the Discovery Agent via a binary executable then refer to the instructions [here](https://docs.solace.com/Solace-Cloud/Event-Portal/Discovering-Events-and-EDAs.htm#Install2).

 ```bash